Muru (film)

-Muru is a 2022 New Zealand action-drama film about the 2007 New Zealand police raids of the Ngāi Tūhoe community of Rūātoki.
+Muru is a 2022 New Zealand action-drama film very loosely based on the 2007 New Zealand police raids against the Ngāi Tūhoe community of Rūātoki.
 Written and directed by Tearepa Kahi, the film stars Cliff Curtis, Jay Ryan and Manu Bennett.
 The film was released as the opening night film of the New Zealand International Film Festival on 28 July 2022.

 Plot

 Community Sergeant 'Taffy' Tawharau has recently returned home to the community of Rūātoki to live with his elderly father.
 In addition to his policing duties alongside fellow police officer Blake, Taffy drives the local school bus.
 The Ngāi Tūhoe activist Tame Iti, who is a well known local community figure, runs a series of boot camps called Camp Rama (fire light) in the forests of Te Urewera valley.
 While these boot camps focus on survival skills and preserving Tūhoe identity, they attract the attention of the New Zealand Police's elite Special Tactics Group (STG) who believe that they are terrorists plotting to kill the Prime Minister.

 After a troubled youth named Rusty fires a loaded rifle during an argument at a Rama campsite meeting, the STG step up their surveillance activities around Rūātoki, which unnerves Taffy and Blake.
 Taffy later finds Rusty vandalising a local bakery.
 Instead of arresting him, Taff takes Rusty to a Rama meeting.
 During the meeting, Taffy finds an STG operative spying on the camp and tracks him down to a van.
-The STG squad's Captain Gallagher tells Taffy of their surveillance operations against Tame and attempt to enlist Taffy as an informant.
+The STG Team Leader Gallagher tells Taffy of their surveillance operations against Tame and attempt to enlist Taffy as an informant.
 Respecting Tame, Taffy refuses and later discovers that another local police officer Potaka is a police informant.

 Taffy also convinces Rusty to make amends for his vandalism.
 Before Rusty can return to the bakery to clean it up, Police launch a nationwide raid against suspected terrorists including Tame Iti.
 STG reinforcements converge on Rūātoki, arresting several local residents in early morning raids.
 Taffy is ordered by an STG officer to drive a school bus with children to a stop-over.
 STG officers mistake Rusty's broom for a weapon and chase him to his home.
 One of the STG officers is accidentally killed when his gun accidentally discharges during a pursuit.